11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Rolling meadows of Alpe di Siusi in Val Gardena, South Tyrol, Italy.

-Stretching across nearly 23 square miles, this vast plateau sits above Val Gardena and offers some of the most iconic views in the Dolomites.
-In summer, its rolling pastures are dotted with wildflowers and grazing cows, and in autumn, the grass turns golden beneath the sharp limestone peaks of Sassolungo and Sciliar.
+Stretching across nearly 23 square miles, this vast plateau sits above Val Gardena and offers some of the most recognizable views in the Dolomites.
+In summer, its rolling pastures are dotted with wildflowers and grazing cows.
+In autumn, the fields turn golden beneath the sharp limestone peaks of Sassolungo and Sciliar.

 Rolling meadows of Alpe di Siusi in Val Gardena, South Tyrol, Italy.